PaddlePaddle/PaddleDetection/configs/picodet/README.md

           --slim_config configs/slim/post_quant/picodet_s_ptq.yml
 ```

-- Notes: Now the accuracy of post quant is abnormal and it is being debugged.
+- Notes: Now the accuracy of post quant is abnormal and this problem is being solved.

 </details>

-## Cite PiocDet
+## Cite PP-PiocDet
 If you use PiocDet in your research, please cite our work by using the following BibTeX entry:
 ```
 @misc{yu2021pppicodet,